haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 After installation you can see that a folder (`.rvm`) were created in your home directory.
 This folder holds all RVM related files.
-Then to activate `rvm` command for this user you have do one more step.
+Then to activate the `rvm` command for this user, you have to take one more step.

 Add following line to your `.bashrc` file, so new shell session onwards the `rvm` commands were available to this user.
 OR you can